Small is beautiful - introduction

 Production

 If you just want to escape the rat race right now, but don’t have the skills or the ideas to start your own business, then go WWOOFing.
-You could get new ideas, gain new skills, meet new people who could help you change direction.
-Really, what’s the worst that could happen?
+You could get new ideas, gain new skills and meet new people who could help you change direction.

-For each of our topics, we’re providing articles, links, courses, books, online courses and specialist advice on how to get going.
-You can do it for yourself first, then friends and family, and if you enjoy it, start to do it for your community.
-If people like what you do, consider trading via a local mutual credit network, where local producers commit to buy from each other (and if there isn’t one, contact us to talk about starting one).
+You can do something for yourself first, then friends and family, and if you enjoy it (and are good at it), start to do it for your community.
+Consider trading via a local mutual credit network, where local producers commit to buy from each other (and if there isn’t one, contact us to talk about starting one).

 Ordering a weekly fruit & veg box is an excellent way of getting healthy, local food and supporting small farms.